-Richard Brookes launched his Cambridge TaxAssist Accountants' franchise in June 2008 and discusses what attracted him to join our network.
+Richard Brookes launched his Cambridge TaxAssist Accountants' franchise in June 2008.
+Here he discusses what attracted him to join our network.

 "I am a Chartered Accountant and had worked for two large multi-nationals over the preceding 20 years, spending a few years overseas with one of them.
 In late 2007, the opportunity arose to exit my employer with a lump sum and, rather than look for another job, I decided it was time to work for myself."